bioconda/bioconda-recipes/docs/source/contrib-setup.rst

 - you are not yet a member of the bioconda team
 - you expect to do lots of testing or lots of troubleshooting.
-This will allow you to use your own quota on travis-ci, so your builds will likely happen faster and you won't be consuming limited bioconda quota.
+This will allow you to use your own quota on Circle CI, so your builds will likely happen faster and you won't be consuming limited bioconda quota.

 Using a clone